dheurlin/bsfiles/README.md

-A simple file upload client with authentication.
+A simple file upload server with authentication.
 Written in Python and Flask.

 To upload files, one must log in.
 Since it is primarily intended for my personal server, and I do not have a lot of storage space on my VPS, there is no signup page;